Vatican Museums: Museo Gregoriano Egiziano

-This museum houses a large collection of artifacts from Ancient Egypt and also many Egyptian works of Roman production in nine rooms.
+The Museo Gregoriano Egiziano ("Gregorian Egyptian Museum") museum houses a large collection of artifacts from Ancient Egypt and also many Egyptian works of Roman production in nine rooms.
 The Carlo Grassi Collection of bronzes is part of the collection.
 Such material includes papyruses, sarcophagi, mummies, sculptures and reproductions of the Book of the Dead.

 Vatican Historical Museum

 The Vatican Historical Museum (Museo storico vaticano) was founded in 1973 at the behest of Paul VI, and was initially hosted in environments under the Square Garden.
 In 1987, it moved to the main floor of the Lateran Palace, where it opened in March 1991.